NareshModina/nareshmodina.github.io/_tabs/about.md

 ---

 I am a Post-doc researcher at CNAM Paris.
 My research interests are as follows,

-- Resource allocation for wireless networks
+- AI/ML
-- AI for wireless networks
+- Mobile networks

 ---